hannahdesmond/mastery-curriculum/chapter7/README.md

 ```

 > It won't surprise you to know that these sorts of clients and these sorts of programs exist in the real world.
 As a programmer, you have a responsibility to build only what you're comfortable building.
 While you don't have to sign it, I recommend reading the [Responsible Software Manifesto](https://manifesto.responsiblesoftware.org/) and considering what sort of power you want to wield.

+## Complete the mastery quiz for chapter 7

+Use your mastery quizzes repository to complete the quiz for chapter 7.